-NONEMPLOYEE DIRECTOR COMPENSATION FOR FISCAL 2012
+NONEMPLOYEE DIRECTOR COMPENSATION FOR FISCAL 2013

-For fiscal 2012, Directors who are not employees of Cintas received a \$44,000 cash annual retainer, payable quarterly, plus an additional \$3,025 for each meeting attended.
-Directors received \$1,513 for each telephonic meeting attended.
-Committee members also received \$1,320 for each Committee meeting attended and \$660 for each telephonic Committee meeting attended.
-Committee Chairmen (other than the Audit Committee Chairman) received an additional fee of \$5,500.
-The Audit Committee Chairman received an additional fee of \$8,800.
+For fiscal 2013, Directors who are not employees of Cintas received a \$46,000 cash annual retainer, payable quarterly, plus an additional \$3,150 for each meeting attended.
+Directors received \$1,575 for each telephonic meeting attended.
+Committee members also received \$1,400 for each Committee meeting attended and \$700 for each telephonic Committee meeting attended.
+Committee Chairmen (other than the Audit Committee Chairman) received an additional fee of \$6,500.
+The Audit Committee Chairman received an additional fee of \$9,000.
 Directors are also reimbursed for reasonable out-of-pocket travel expenses incurred in connection with attendance at Board or Committee meetings.
 Directors who are employees of Cintas are not separately compensated for serving as Directors.

-For fiscal 2012, directors also received upon annual election or appointment to the Board restricted stock valued at approximately \$41,000 based on the closing market price of Cintas stock on the date preceding the grant and options to purchase Cintas stock valued at approximately \$41,000 based on the fair value of these options estimated at the date preceding the grant using a Black-Scholes option-pricing model.
+For fiscal 2013, Directors also received upon annual election or appointment to the Board restricted stock valued at approximately \$41,000 based on the closing market price of Cintas stock on the date preceding the grant and options to purchase Cintas stock valued at approximately \$41,000 based on the fair value of these options estimated at the date preceding the grant using a Black-Scholes option-pricing model.
 The value of the grants is prorated for Directors appointed to the Board in the middle of the year.
-With the exception of Mr. Barrett, each nonemployee Director was therefore granted 1,421 shares of restricted stock and an option to purchase 3,943 shares of Cintas stock at an exercise price equal to the closing market price on the date of grant of October 18, 2011.
-Mr. Barrett was appointed to the Board on December 2, 2011, and was granted 1,190 of restricted stock and an option to purchase 3,332 shares of Cintas stock at an exercise price equal to the closing market price on the date of grant.
+Each nonemployee Director was therefore granted 976 shares of restricted stock and an option to purchase 3,923 shares of Cintas stock at an exercise price equal to the closing market price on the date of grant of October 16, 2012.
 The restricted stock awards vest 100% after three years from the date of grant.
 The stock options vest 25% per year, beginning on the first anniversary of the grant.